gaogaotiantian/viztracer/README.md

 The filter mechanism only works in C tracer, and it works at tracing time, not parsing time.
 That means, using filters will introduce some extra overhead while your tracing, but will save significant memory, parsing time and disk space.

-Currently we support two kinds of filters:
+Currently we support the following kinds of filters:

 #### max_stack_depth